 Sarah graduated with a Bachelor of Arts in International Relations from the University of Nottingham.

-Alea believes in harnessing the capital market to intermediate financing to create a more sustainable and equitable world.
-She is interested in exploring the potential of financial markets to address developmental needs in a changing global landscape, and hopes that ICMR can play a role in bringing together various stakeholders to provide solutions.
+Alea is curious about how the world works, and the intersections between economics, socio-politics and global trends.
+Her current areas of research interest include financial inclusion, behavioural finance and the digital economy.
+She is interested in exploring the potential of financial markets to address developmental needs in a changing global landscape, and hopes that ICMR can play a role in bringing together various stakeholders to provide innovative evidence-based solutions.

 Alea graduated with an LLB (Hons) from the University of Nottingham, UK and an MSc (Distinction) International Development from University of Nottingham, Malaysia.

 Cheam Tat Hong is a research analyst at ICMR, responsible for the design and development of its research programmes with the aim of promoting intellectual discourse between stakeholders to ultimately shape the Malaysian capital market.